-Icons is a Danish furniture company with a singular and straightforward purpose: to enrich peoples' lives at work.
-Over the past decade, we have worked with new and established designers from an array of different disciplines, all with the ambition to create furniture that is inviting, functional and builds an emotional connection with its users.
+Icons is a furniture company with a straightforward purpose: to enrich peoples' lives at work.
+Founded in London over a decade ago, we work with new and established designers from many different disciplines, all with the ambition to create furniture that is inviting, functional and builds an emotional connection with its users.

 Everything we create is made to support the activities and behaviours of modern work.
-This means we put the people who use our products in the centre of our design process.
-This approach has enabled us to create a unique collection that adapts to changing needs and experiences, while continually inspiring its users.
+We put the people who use our products at the centre of our design process.
+This has enabled us to create products that display a homely aesthetic, while adapting to changing needs and experiences found in the workplace.